enc/puzzle/README.txt

 README
 ======

-The simple structure of the logic no datastructre was created.
+The simple structure of the logic no data structre was created.
 The Server type is just an empty shell to implement the helper and give the code a little structure, since even starting the server requires the main package to start.